pisarski/SpringBackEnd/README.md

 This is sample application which is used to play with technology.

 After each merge, content is deployed to http://tomcat-pisarski.rhcloud.com/SpringSampleApp.
+It is deployed to openshift on free account, so it will go idle after 24 hours.
+When you access mentioned link you can get 503 Service Unavaliable.
+Just refresh page once again and application should respons (openshift will start VM).

 It was inspired by [Spring in Action 4th Edition](http://www.amazon.com/Spring-Action-Craig-Walls/dp/161729120X)